 - In your HubSpot account, click your account name in the top right corner, then click Integrations.

-- Use the search bar to search for the Shopify integration, then hover over it and click View integration.
+- Use the search bar to search for the Shopify integration.
+Hover over it and click View integration.

 - In the dialog box, enter your Store's Shopify URL and click Connect to Shopify.

 - In the pop-up window, enter your Shopify credentials and click Log in.

 - Next, you'll return to HubSpot with a dialog box indicating your Shopify store has been connected to HubSpot.
 Check the progress of the import or modify your sync settings by clicking Go to ecommerce settings.

 Data syncing between Shopify and HubSpot